 Annie made her home in Greensburg in 1938-1947 at the address of 603 George Street.
 Having had a gall stone removed in 1934, and enduring heart disease and hardening of the arteries thereafter, she died in the residence of her married daughter Emma Frederickson, on April 23, 1947, age 75.
 Burial also was in Hillview Cemetery.
 The Daily Courier said in an two-sentence obituary that "Mrs. Irene Coughenour of New Stanton is a daughter."

-Many of their offspring have been active in the community, and have served the public in a variety of ways.
+Many of their offspring have been active in the community and have served the public in a variety of ways.

 ~ Son Elmer Franklin Hower ~

-Son Elmer Franklin Hower (1889-1961) was born in 1889 in New Stanton, Westmoreland County.
+Son Elmer Franklin Hower (1888-1961) was born on Dec.
+14, 1888 in New Stanton, Westmoreland County.
 As a young man, he made a living as a house painter.

 In about 1913, at the age of 24, Elmer wed Lucy Kern (Sept.
 3, 1890-1915), daughter of Philip and Martha (Brown) Kern of Donora, Washington County, PA.
-They had two children, Beatrice Hower and Stanley Wayne Hower.

 After three years as a widower, the 29-year-old Elmer married Agnes Kelly Kirkwood (1896- ? ) on Feb.
 28, 1918.
 Her parents were Scottish immigrants.

 The Howers' marriage apparently did not last.
 Evidence hints that during the decade of the 1920s, Elmer may have been a patient in Kalamazoo Hospital in Kalamazoo, MI.
 The reason is not yet known.
 In 1930, his teenage children made their home with his parents in New Stanton.